BirdMakingStuff/rbx-scraper/README.md

-# rbxpyscraper
+# rbx-scraper

-rbxpyscraper is a scraper built with Python running on GitHub Actions scraping fast flags (FFlags) and translations.
+rbx-scraper is a scraper built with Python running on GitHub Actions scraping fast flags (FFlags) and translations.

 ## FFlags
 Translations are scraped from clientsettingscdn.roblox.com/v2/ (in FFlags.py).